-David’s son Solomon leads Israel to greatness, only to fail and lead Israel to a civil war and ultimately towards destruction and exile.
+Solomon leads Israel to greatness, only to fail and lead Israel to a civil war, destruction, and exile.

-After centuries of sojourning, struggles, and conquest, God's promise to Abraham appears to finally be tangible - David and Solomon unite the Israelites into a single kingdom with descendants as "numerous as the stars."
+After centuries of sojourning, struggles, and conquest, God's promise to Abraham appears to finally be within reach.
+David and Solomon unite the Israelites into a single kingdom with descendants as "numerous as the stars."

 The rise and fall of a kingdom

-Known as Kings 1 and 2 in English Bibles, The Book of Kings is originally a single book that recounts the rule of Israel's kings from David's son Solomon up until the time of Israel's exile, the final result of Israel's disobedience.
+Known as 1 and 2 Kings in English Bibles, The book of Kings is originally a single book that recounts the rule of Israel's kings from Solomon up until the time of Israel's exile, the final result of Israel's disobedience.

-Will God's promised Messiah come to pass in spite of Israel's failures?
-Read more to find out!
-Note how the book's perspective gives the reader a bird's-eye view of the nation as a whole compared to the interpersonal focus of key individuals in the Book of Samuel.
-Some notable people in Kings, like Elijah and Jezebel, will also become symbolic representatives for certain themes in the New Testament.
-Watch closely.
+The book's perspective gives the reader a wide view of the nation of Israel compared to the interpersonal focus of key individuals in the book of Samuel.
+Some notable people in Kings, like Elijah and Jezebel, will also become symbolic representatives for themes in the New Testament.

-Solomon, Bathsheba's son, becomes a king in David's old age.
-God grants Solomon the wisdom he prayed for.
-Solomon's reign is prosperous, powerful, and peaceful.
+Solomon, Bathsheba and David's son, becomes a king in David's old age.
+God grants Solomon the wisdom he prayed for, and Solomon's reign is prosperous, powerful, and peaceful.

 The Lord's Temple

-Solomon’s faith is sadly compromised with idols.
+Solomon’s faith is sadly compromised because of idol worship.
 He remembers God in his old age, but Israel’s kingdom splits, beginning a tragic spiral of sinful kings.

-God sends His prophets to warn the kings of Israel and Judah of their injustices.
-Elijah and Elisha perform miraculous signs.
-Most, however, don't listen.
+God sends his prophets to warn the kings of Israel and Judah of their injustices.
+Elijah and Elisha perform miraculous signs, but most of the people do not listen.

 A Nation Exiled

 After rebelling against God for many years, Israel finally pays the price: conquest and exile by Assyria.
-Judah too is exiled in Babylon.
-Is there hope?
+Judah is also exiled in Babylon.
+Is there hope for Israel?